AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 }
 ```
 _The above two JSON error values are only samples_

 Eventually the server will close the connection.

-Why a pool should advertise the node's version ?
-It's a matter of transparency : miners should know whether or not pool have upgraded to latest patches/releases for node's software.
+Why should a pool advertise the node's version?
+It's a matter of transparency.
+Miners should know whether or not the pool has upgraded to latest patches/releases for node's software.

 ### Session Handling - Bye
-Disconnection are not gracefully handled in Stratum.
-Client disconnections from pool may be due to several errors and this leads to waste of TCP sockets on server's side which wait for keepalive timeouts to trigger.
-A useful notification is `mining.bye` which, once processed, allows both parties of the session to stop receiving and gracefully close TCP connections
+Disconnection is not gracefully handled in Stratum.
+Client disconnections from pool may be due to several errors.
+This leads to wasted TCP sockets on the server, which wait for keepalive timeouts to trigger.
+A useful notification is `mining.bye` which, once processed, allows both parties of the session to gracefully close TCP connections.
 ```json
 {
   "method": "mining.bye"
 }
 ```
-The party receiving this message aknowledges the other party wants to stop the conversation and closes the socket.
+The party receiving this message acknowledges the other party wants to stop the conversation and closes the socket.
 The issuer will close too.
-The explicit issuance of this notification implies the session gets abandoned so no session resuming will be possible even on server which support session-resuming.
-Client reconnecting to the same server which implements session resuming **SHOULD** expect a new session id and **MUST** re-authorize all their workers.
+The explicit issuance of this notification implies the session gets abandoned.
+No session resuming will be possible even on a server which supports session resuming.
+Clients reconnecting to the same server which implements session resuming **SHOULD** expect a new session id and **MUST** re-authorize all their workers.

 ### Session Handling - Session Subscription
-After receiving the response to `mining.hello` from server, the client, in case the server does support session resuming **MAY** request to resume a previously interrupted session with `mining.subscribe` request:
+After receiving the response to `mining.hello` from the server, the client, in case the server does support session resuming, **MAY** request to resume a previously interrupted session with `mining.subscribe` request:
 ```json
 {
   "id": 1,